Subject Source: Art & Architecture Thesaurus

 Dates: 1907-2004; Majority of material found within 1960-1991

 Abstract The Local Water Resources History Collection is an aggregation of items acquired from many different sources.
 Combining a wide range of materials including maps, blueprints, brochures, programs, posters, reports, photographs, newsletters, audiotapes, CDs, and DVDs, the collection touches on various topics related to Colorado water issues, people, and organizations.
-Topics include ditches and irrigation systems, as well as various rivers and reservoirs.
-Some materials go beyond the state of...
+Topics include ditches and irrigation systems, water rights, and drought studies, as well as various rivers and reservoirs.
+Some...

 Dates: 1875-2021; Majority of material found within 1960-2008